 Earth's Magnetic Poles

 Earth has a magnetic field.
 If you imagine a gigantic bar magnet inside of Earth, you'll have a pretty good idea what Earth's magnetic field is shaped like.
-Of course, Earth DOESN'T have a giant bar magnet inside it; instead, our planet's magnetic field is generated by swirling motions of molten iron in Earth's outer core.
+Of course, Earth DOESN'T have a giant bar magnet inside it; instead, our planet's magnetic field is made by swirling motions of molten iron in Earth's outer core.

 Earth has two geographic poles: the North Pole and the South Pole.
 They are the places on Earth's surface that Earth's imaginary spin axis passes through.
 Our planet also has two magnetic poles: the North Magnetic Pole and the South Magnetic Pole.
 The magnetic poles are near, but not quite in the same places as, the geographic poles.
 The needle in a compass points towards a magnetic pole.
 When you are far away from a pole a compass is very helpful if you want to find your way around.
 The compass needle points pretty much due North (or South if you live in the Southern Hemisphere!).
 However, if you are near either pole, a compass becomes useless.
 It points towards the magnetic pole, not the true geographic pole.
 Those two poles could be quite far apart, and in different directions.
 Think how hard it must have been for early explorers to find their way around in the Arctic and Antarctic without being able to use a compass!

 Earth's magnetic field is tilted a little bit.
 If we pretend that Earth's magnetic field is made by a giant bar magnet, that bar magnet would make an angle with Earth's spin axis.
 That angle is about 11°.
 That's why the magnetic poles and the geographic poles are not in the same place.
 If you were standing at one of the magnetic poles, the magnetic field lines would be straight up and down.
 If you were holding a compass and turned it sideways, its needle would aim straight up and down!